ukhas/habitat/docs/messages.rst

 inserted by HTTP.
 The type is converted to an integer, and is the second argument to the Message initialiser.

-**time** is an object with two name/value pairs, **created** and **now**.
+**time_created** and **time_uploaded** are UNIX timestamps.
-**created** must be the UNIX timestamp (that is, the number of seconds elapsed since midnight Coordinated Universal Time (UTC) of January 1, 1970, not counting leap seconds) representing the time when the message was created and queued to be uploaded.
-In the case of a **RECEIVED_TELEM** message, for example, this would be the second in which the last byte of that string was received. **now** is another timestamp.
-For the first attempt at uploading the message **time.created** would typically be the same as **time.now**, however, if the message is delayed, or the POST fails and has to be retried, **time.now** must be the local time when the HTTP request was sent.
-When the message is received by habitat, it takes the difference between **time.now** and UTC on the server running habitat, and adds that difference to **time.created** to get the time that the message was created, with clock-difference compensated, to with a few seconds (which is accurate enough for our purposes).
+**time_created** represents the time when the message was created and queued to be uploaded, for example, in the case of a **RECEIVED_TELEM** message, this would be the second in which the last byte of that string was received. **time_uploaded** is the time that the HTTP request was started.
+For the first attempt at uploading the message **time_created** would typically be the same as **time_uploaded**, however, if the message is delayed, or the POST fails and has to be retried, **time_uploaded** must be the UTC time on the local clock when the HTTP request was sent.
+When the message is received by habitat, it takes the difference between **time_uploaded** and UTC on the server running habitat, and adds that difference to **time_created** to get the time that the message was created, with clock-difference compensated, to with a few seconds (which is accurate enough for our purposes).
 This "calculated" time, and the real local time when habitat received the message, are stored.